NicolaBernini/Brainteaser1/operating_system/elements/questions_mq1.md

 Q1) How does a Message Queue work ?

-Describe elements it involves, data structures, ...
+Describe elements it involves, data structures, APIs, ...

 <br/>